devnull-cz/c-prog-lang/modules/function-intro.md

 Write your function declarations at the beginning of a C file or include those into a separate header file.

-If a compiler hits a function whose prototype is unknown, warnings are issued.
+If a compiler hits a function whose prototype is unknown, a warning is issued, and possibly even an error.
 Remember #source hello-world1.c
 ?
 See also here: